 Sensitive earth fault (SEF) protection is used to detect such faults.
-The RM range of relays have a low burden, so avoiding unacceptable loading of the CTs at low current settings.
+The relays have a low burden, so avoiding unacceptable loading of the CTs at low current settings.
+Only the fundamental component is used to avoid pick up from harmonics.